25+ Back to School Books Teachers Should Read Aloud

 Back to School Books about Rules & Routines

 When it comes to teaching rules and routines, it seems like there’s a book for everything.
 However, some stories are a little pushier than others.
 I think these choices get the point across more creatively, without being heavy-handed.

-First up is Z Goes First: An Alphabet Story Z-to-A by Sean Lamb – talk about walking in line as well as about letters after reading this engaging new alphabet book.
+First up is Z Goes First: An Alphabet Story Z-to-A by Sean Lamb – you can talk about walking in line as well as about letters after reading this engaging alphabet book.

 How Do Dinosaurs Go To School? by Jane Yolen – This engaging and simple read-aloud teaches little dinosaur lovers how to behave at school.